SOCS5911 Fieldwork in Complex and Hostile Places

 - SOCS5912 Fieldwork in Complex and Hostile Places Part 2

-Confirmation of enrolment will be notified to students, and unsuccessful applicants will be advised via email.
+Confirmation of enrollment will be notified to students, and unsuccessful applicants will be advised via email.

 - Contact hours

-- 96 hours (lectures: 4 day intensive at Crawley campus; practical and lecture: 4 day intensive at field site outside of Perth
+- Approximately 96 hours (seminars: 4 days at Crawley campus; practical: 3 day intensive at field site in Perth hills).

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.